KING FOOTBALL - ENTHUSIASTIC MEETING AT GRIFFITH

 'Associated clubs' was toasted at the instance of Mr. C. Forscutt.

 Mr. Jacka responded.
-All clubs were very much pleased to see Griffith win, he stated, and nobody throughout the length and breath of the district begrudged them their win.
+All clubs were very much pleased to see Griffith win, he stated, and nobody throughout the length and breadth of the district begrudged them their win.

 Mr. Poulsen stated that early in the season they started to form the Stanbridge club, but three of their players left to play with Leeton.
 It was felt it was impossible to form a club and say they could win a match.
 No matter how enthusiastic supporters were if a team could not win one game they lost, heart, therefore they decided to amalgamate with Wilga.
 Griffith were also fortunate in getting good players through Wilga not forming.
 However, he was looking forward to the time when Stanbridge would have a club of their own.

 Mr. Poulsen stressed the detrimental effect gambling was having on the game.
-If followers who made a gamble on the game were kept out unpleasantness would he lessened and the sport would be worth while.
-A thing players and the executive should look forward to was to minimise the evil and thereby they would enjoy the host of sport for years to come.
-With gambling, supporters got the money, and the players the knock out.
+If followers who made a gamble on the game were kept out unpleasantness would he lessened, and the sport would be worthwhile.
+A thing player and the executive should look forward to being was to minimise the evil and thereby they would enjoy the host of sport for years to come.
+With gambling, supporters got the money, and the players the knockout.

 Other toasts honoured were "the visitors" and "the King".